mgunyho/xfuck/README.md

 ## Language specification

 xfuck source files are PDF files.
-The first eight characters of the pdf should have eight different fonts, each corresponding to [one letter](https://en.wikipedia.org/wiki/Brainfuck#Commands) of brainfuck.
+The first eight characters of the pdf should have eight different fonts, each corresponding to [one command](https://en.wikipedia.org/wiki/Brainfuck#Commands) of brainfuck.

-Originally (version 1.0, released 2020-05-23 8:42), the only allowed text characters in the PDF was the character `'X'` and the string `X Æ A-12`, but in version 2.0 (released 2020-05-23 17:25), all characters were allowed.
 Whitespace is ignored.

+Originally (version 1.0, released 2020-05-23 8:42), the only allowed text in the PDF were the character `'X'` and the string `X Æ A-12`.
+This was extended in version 2.0 of the specificatoin (released 2020-05-23 17:25), so that all characters are allowed.
 Other content, such as images or embedded SWF files are ignored.